klefstad-teaching/ICS-45C-HW8/README.md

 to push your changes to your private GitHub repository, and then submit `hw8` to `Gradescope`.

 > ⚠️ Be sure your #includes and using match exactly what is specified, for the autograder to run your submission with our own test programs.

+## Grading criteria

+Points are allotted for

+- Passing tests of functional correctness.
+- **Using the STL as specified in the instructions, rather than `for` or `while` loops.**
+- Preventing memory leaks.
+Major points are deducted for mismatched new and delete and other memory errors detected by valgrind.
+- Programs that do not compile with the autograder testing programs receive no points.
+- Crashes due to a segfault means the program is not at all useful and, therefore, receives no points.

+*We may adjust grades manually when warranted.
+For example, a submission that attempts to defraud the autograder points by not implementing the requirements may be given a 0.*

 ## Credit